devflowinc/trieve/README.md

 We have a full self-hosting guide available on our [documentation page here](https://docs.trieve.ai/self_hosting).

+## Setting up firecrawl scraping

+1. Run `./convenience.sh -f` to start the firecrawl services
+2. Run `cargo run --bin scrape-worker` to start the scrape worker
+3. Install some tunnel service like [ngrok](https://ngrok.com/download) or [localtunnel](npm install -g localtunnel) to expose the scrape worker to the internet
+4. Run `lt --port 54324` or `ngrok http 54324` to get the public URL
+5. Add the public URL to the `FIRECRAWL_WEBHOOK` in the `server/.env` file
+6. Now you can start scraping by sending a POST request to the `/crawl` endpoint with the URL you want to scrape

 ## Local development with Linux

 ### Debian/Ubuntu Packages needed packages